 - List of allergies to food or medicines

 - Durable power of attorney and/or medical power of attorney documents, as appropriate.

-Prepare an Emergency Supply Kit
+Prepare a Senior Emergency Kit for Supplies

 In a crisis, you may not have access to clean water or electricity.
 Make sure you are prepared with a supply of food, water, and other items to last for at least 72 hours.
 Store these items in airtight plastic bags, and put them in one or two easy-to-carry containers such as plastic bins or a duffel bag.
-Ready.gov has a full list of emergency supplies, but a basic emergency kit should include the following recommended items:
+Ready.gov has a full list of emergency supplies, but a basic, senior emergency kit should include the following recommended items:

 - At least a three-day supply of prescription medications

 - If your medicines need to be refrigerated, have a small cooler and ice packs ready to go.